Towards Trusted and Intelligent Cyber-Physical Systems: A Security-by-Design Approach: A CPS Use Case: From Design to Dismissal

-Monitoring the spatio-temporal resolution of system state through time, outliers, and changes can aid in identifying anomalies or malicious activities by enabling the detection of possible S\&S rules violations.
-Therefore, to analyze the relationships between the dynamic variables and historical variables based on thresholds and consistency checks, we can rely on replication and simulation mode.
-For instance, on the automotive shop floor, the assemblage of vehicle parts performed by a robotic arm must be monitored and configured first based on simulation settings artifacts to deal with incident handling (Fig.~\ref{fig:framework} step 8).
-The incident data (including log data, provenance data, etc.) can evaluate the risk assessment in terms of detection reliability and severity to enable incident investigation through the simulation mode.
-Based on the incident data produced by DT-based security simulation, S\&S rules are constructed or improved and finally are updated at blockchain (Fig.~\ref{fig:framework} step 9b).
-Thus, enforced through S\&S rules, such proactive strategy can help detect safety- or security-related attacks instantly during the actual manufacturing of vehicles and hence can radically reduce maintenance overheads to alleviate product defects and support secure and trusted manufacturing.
+Before starting the production process, the necessary details mentioned in Section~\ref{DDI} can be performed as follows: (i) The participating entities (sensors, actuators, robotic arm, PLCs, HMIs, etc.) registered at the blockchain (Fig.~\ref{fig:framework} {\it step 1}); (ii) The input sensory data (Fig.~\ref{fig:framework} {\it step 2a}) is mapped to the ICMs (Fig.~\ref{fig:framework} {\it step 2b}); (iii) The auxiliary data (Fig.~\ref{fig:framework} {\it step 3a}) such as, supply chain data including consignment information, material stock, production quantity, etc. is fused with the unified sensory data (Fig.~\ref{fig:framework} {\it step 3c}).
+The twined data from other physical processes, for instance, assemblage of components, may also be integrated (Fig.~\ref{fig:framework} {\it step 3b}).
+Furthermore, for tracking data generating source, the provenance data is also stored in blockchain (Fig.~\ref{fig:framework} {\it step 4}).

-Another example scenario is the conveyor system in the automotive industry.
-The velocity of the conveyor system, which is driven by the motor, must be monitored against a certain threshold (defined in S\&S rules) to avoid attacks (such as Man-in-the-Middle attack) targeting the manipulation of the conveyor speed.
-Through the replication of states to DTs by incorporating real-time data from live CPS (Fig.~\ref{fig:framework} step 6a, 6b, and 6c), the intrusion prevention and detection mechanism (IPS \& IDS) at TI continuously monitor the behavior of ongoing operations for any rule violations (Fig.~\ref{fig:framework} step 7a and 7b).
-However, in the course of advanced stealthy attacks, S\&S rules might be limited to detecting known misbehavior.
-Therefore, TI can analyze security and log data to identify potential threats.
+To monitor and analyze the production processes, depending on the application-specific requirements, the DTs security mode operations, i.e., simulation and/or replication can be used.
+Through the simulation mode, we may achieve optimal operating conditions for the following subprocesses (i) how to maintain a safe distance between adjacent chassis on the conveyor belt?, (ii) how to maintain a temperature bounded by a threshold to avoid material deterioration during the welding process by robotic arm?, and (iii) how to deal with incident handling during assemblage of vehicle parts performed by a robotic arm?
+All such tasks must be monitored and configured first based on simulation setting artifacts to deal with incident handling (Fig.~\ref{fig:framework} {\it step 8}).
+Along with TI, the incident data (including log data, provenance data, etc.) can evaluate the risk assessment in terms of detection reliability and severity to enable incident investigation (Fig.~\ref{fig:framework} {\it step 7b}).
+Based on the incident data, S\&S rules are constructed or improved and are updated on blockchain (Fig.~\ref{fig:framework} {\it step 9a} and {\it step 9b}).
+Thus, enforced through S\&S rules, such proactive strategies can help detect safety- or security-related attacks instantly during the actual manufacturing of vehicles and hence can radically reduce maintenance overheads to alleviate product defects and support secure and trusted manufacturing.